How To Cut Costs On Fixing Up Your Car

 Fixing Up Your Car

-Every car owner dreads taking in their vehicle to the garage for a service or repairs.
-Whilst some expenses are unavoidable, there are lots of ways that many of us could be lowering our car maintenance costs.
+Every car owner dreads taking their vehicle to the garage for a service or repairs.
+Whilst some expenses are unavoidable, there are many ways we can reduce our car maintenance costs.
 Here are just a few ways to save money on car repairs.

 Shop around

 By far the most effective way to save money is to shop around.
 Every mechanic will charge different rates.
 Many may even offer discounts on services at certain times of the year.
 Use comparison sites to look up rates and ring around local mechanics to get estimates.
-Make sure to look at reviews too as reputation can often be just as important – a repair service with bad reviews may be trying to make up for it with low prices.
+Make sure to review the service as well, as reputation can be just as important – a repair service with poor reviews may be trying to make up for it with low prices.

 Buy your own parts

 By looking online for your own parts, you may often be able to save costs.
-Repair centres will pay extra on top so that they’re making a profit by ordering the part in.
-There are lots of websites online that sell car parts – make sure that you know the exact part you’re after and read reviews so that you know you’re buying from a reputable parts dealer.
-When buying second hand, it may be worth meeting with the seller in person so that you can inspect the part for yourself as photos and descriptions can sometimes be deceiving.
+Repair centers will pay extra on top so that they’re making a profit by ordering the part in.
+There are lots of websites online that sell car parts.
+Before using them, make sure that you know the exact part you’re after – whether it’s Cognito suspension parts or a new timing belt – and read reviews so that you know you’re buying from a reputable parts dealer.
+When buying second-hand, it may be worth meeting with the seller in person so that you can inspect the part for yourself, as photos and descriptions can sometimes be deceiving.
 Some second-hand parts can be risky – particularly partially worn tires.
-Not might these tyres fail sooner causing you to have to replace them again in a couple months, they might also not meet road-legal requirements, especially if you’re buying from abroad where legal tire tread depths differ.
+Not only might these tires fail sooner, causing you to have to replace them again in a couple of months, but they might also not meet road-legal requirements, especially if you’re buying from abroad, where legal tire tread depths differ.

 Do your own repairs